×

 • Holiday fun: The traditional holidays are always an opportune time to reach out to your entire sphere, but you might also think about reaching out and recognizing less-celebrated special occasions like back to school, the first day of a new season, or a month with a blue moon.
 You need to time the arrival of these postcards, so check your calendar and plan appropriately.

-• Home improvement: DIY postcard designs, improvements with high ROIs, seasonally appropriate repairs, and postcards that feature your referral partners in the home-repair and home-improvement business are postcards recipients will find valuable and keep.
+• Home improvement: DIY postcard designs, improvements with high ROIs, seasonally appropriate repairs, and postcards that feature your referral partners in home repair and home improvement are postcards recipients will find valuable and keep.

 5. Market update postcards